-As soon as people start submitting their responses to a survey, survey admins will immediately be able to see analytics around the responses once the number of responses satisfies our anonymity threshold.
-We offer several views to help you discover insights about your people and organization.
+As soon as employees start submitting their responses to a survey and the anonymity threshold is met, survey admins can view survey analytics.
+Analytics contains several views to help you discover insights about your people and organization.

 - Do employees who rate their managers highly actually more engaged?